edmund844328/Group-110/README.md

 3. For each session, stocks or commodities will be evaluated at a different price, depending on financial news, volatility of individual stocks or commodities.

-4. For every 4 weeks, the player will receive a monthly salary of USD 2,000, which will increase, decrease or remain unchanged depending on some random event (like     getting promoted or fired).
+4. For every 4 weeks, the player will receive a monthly salary of USD 1,000.

 5. Players can trade on different stocks during each session.
 Players would trigger and end a session when they have completed all their desired trades.

-6. There will be some random life-events popping up during the course of the game (such as the need of buying a car, going on a vacation, getting into the hospital).
+6. There will be some random life-events popping up during the course of the game (such as  buying a new car, going on a vacation, getting into the hospital).
 For those events, they cost money and will deduct a certain amount of money from the account.

 7. The emergence of random life-events will be terminated if the player’s capital drops below a certain threshold, meaning the game will not deduct capital from the account until the player accumulates capital back to the threshold level.